 Since 1998 the Association for Unaccompanied Refugee Minors (Bundesfachverband unbegleitete minderjährige Flüchtlinge: BumF) advocates for the rights of displaced children, adolescents and young adults in Germany.
 As a non-profit and non-governmental association we are able to campaign independently for young refugees and the systems of support centred around them.
 Thus, we offer assistance not only to the young displaced but also to the legal guardians, social workers, voluntary activists and other involved actors.
-It is our aim, that young refugees grow up without fear, marginalization or discrimination and enjoy the same rights as any other young person.
-This page provides an introduction to our organisation in English, for further information please visit our german website.
+Our aim is to ensure that young refugees receive the same rights as all other young people.
+They must be able to grow up without fear of racism and other forms of discrimination and disadvantage and be given fair opportunities to help shape this society.

 Analysis and working aids: recommendations for daily practice